 - You can send the surveys by email with some kind of thank you or even ask them to respond when leaving the event to collect the data that would be more accurate.

 - Use images and videos: Most attendees prefer to leave rather than sit down and answer multiple questions.
 Therefore, keeping the survey small and adding attractive photos will give you a reasonable response rate from your audience.

 - Evaluate speakers/instructors: After the event is over, attendees may only remember speakers they liked.
 So if you rate all speakers, attendees can suggest which speaker they wanted and why.
 Using this data, the best exhibitors can be chosen according to the audience’s interest, ensuring a large public turnout.

 - Mobile-optimized poll: Attendees generally tend to leave immediately.
-In these cases, so that it is not difficult for you to get the audience to respond to the surveys immediately, adapt your surveys for mobile devices.
+In these cases, so that it is not difficult for you to get the audience to respond to the surveys immediately, adapt your surveys or opinion polls for mobile devices.